project-tsurugi/ogawayama/README.md

 * CMake `>= 3.16`
 * C++ Compiler `>= C++17`
-* access to umikongo and manager/metadata-manager by NEC
+* access to jogasaki and manager/metadata-manager
 * and see *Dockerfile* sectioni

 ```sh